Grove Park Wildlife Management Area

-Grove Park WMA, located in southeastern Alachua County, just north of Lochloosa WMA, is comprised of 16,437 acres of mostly pine plantations with live oak ridges and hardwood swamps along Orange Lake.
+Grove Park Wildlife Management Area (WMA), located in southeastern Alachua County, just north of Lochloosa WMA, is comprised of 16,437 acres of mostly pine plantations with live oak ridges and hardwood swamps along Orange Lake.
 Access to this area is only permitted to individuals possessing a valid recreational use permit except for two multiuse trails that may be accessed year round for hiking, biking, wildlife viewing, and horseback riding.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
 Camping is prohibited.
-Bald eagles, wading birds, black bear, fox squirrels, and sandhill cranes are among the species that live on this area.
+Bald eagles, wading birds, black bear, fox squirrels and sandhill cranes are among the species that live on this area.

 Add your bird observations to the Grove Park WMA eBird Hotspot.

 Rules Regarding Dogs